Here is last month’s quiz again along with the answer:

 Anyway, here it is, the latest single by The Rolling Stones!!!!!

 Well, Shana, that was reeeeeeeally bad!
 But, be that as it may, we have to move on.
-It’s time to do The Death Report!
+Do we have a Death Report?

 Mom, you might want to stop singing now, especially since we’re supposed to be talking about “Earth Angel”, remember?

-Yes, Shana!
+Yes, Shana, but I like “Willie and the Hand Jive” better!
 “Earth Angel” came out in 1954 (once again putting to rest the myth that Elvis Presley “started” rock ‘n’ roll in 1956!)
 “Earth Angel” is truly an iconic song because everybody knows it!
-I’m sure even Dr. Nikam knows it!
-It’s one of the most recognized songs in the world!
-“Earth Angel” was written by founding member of The Penguins, Curtis Williams, while he was in the army in Germany with, guess who?
+It’s one of the most recognizable songs in the world!
+It was written partly by Gaynel Hodge–a friend of Daddy’s.

-Below are The Penguins with Cleve Duncan in front and Curtis Williams all the way in the back:
+Below are The Penguins with Cleve Duncan in front:

 Goodbye, Cleve!
 RIP!